 Wastes!
-The piles of garbage and wastes in the Everest and the trails of Everest Base Camp Trek are forming another Everest in the region; the mountain of garbage.
+The piles of garbage and wastes in the Everest are forming another Everest in the region; the mountain of garbage.
 If you are a member of the Everest Base Camp Trek in the peak season, you can see several other trekkers and mountaineers who are as eager as you to enjoy in the vicinity of the region or ascend the tallest peak in the world.
-Imagine the amount of wastes left produced when several hundred trekkers wander along the trails in the Everest region which also includes the trekking expeditions to the Gokyo region and Island Peak along with the other popular trekking destinations.
+Imagine the amount of wastes left produced when several hundred trekkers wander along the trails in the Everest region which also includes the trekking to the Gokyo region and Island Peak along with the other popular trekking destinations.

-Torn tents, oxygen cylinders, human wastes, plastics and other non-degradable garbage, left out gears and equipments, bottles and barrels used for different purposes during expeditions, utensils, pots and pans, kerosene and wrappers, and cooking materials, dead bodies of climbers in the region in death-zone or altitude above 8000m are the major components of the garbage and wastes that pollute the Everest regions and trails of Everest Base Camp Trek trails.
+Torn tents, oxygen cylinders, human wastes, plastics and other non-degradable garbage, left out gears and equipment, bottles and barrels used for different purposes utensils, pots and pans, kerosene and wrappers, and cooking materials, dead bodies of climbers in the region in death-zone or altitude above 8000m are the major components of the garbage and wastes that pollute the Everest regions and its trek route.
 You can’t leave the wastes up in the Everest and its trails just like that!

 Cleaning ain’t easy